-Poplar trees have developed a bit of a bad reputation despite being one of the only native shade trees to thrive in the prairies.
+Poplar trees have developed a bad reputation despite being one of the only native shade trees to thrive in the prairies.
 Since they have evolved here for thousands of years, they are very well adapted to our extreme climate, grow quickly and are excellent shade providers.
-Poplars are also very low maintenance, resistant to insects and disease, good for slowing winds, and amazing at dampening street noise.
+Poplars are also very low maintenance, resistant to insects and disease, good as windbreaks, and great at reducing noise pollution.

 There are many misconceptions surrounding poplar trees.
 The Parks department values all healthy mature trees and works diligently to maintain them.
 A tree will only be cut down by the City if it is dead, dying, infested with insects or disease, or if it is causing a safety issue.